Sharkym02/CIS216-Eric-Mattner/README.md

 Assignment 3: I learned about properties, how to create them, and how I can utilize them to improve my code.
 I also learned about read-only attribute conventions and how to build robust constructors.
 In the future, I can use this knowledge to ensure that I don't modify internal variables
                 that break my programs.
 I can also use properties to alter my classes and not have to edit my programs that use them.

+Assignment 4: I learned effective techniques about how to validate my values, and ensure that methods receive proper types and ranges for its arguments.
+I will use these techniques to make my future programs resilient to bugs and user error.